 There is a possibility that the graft may not function at all (because of complications in the blood vessels or severe rejection) and you will have to continue dialysis till you undergo transplantation again.
 Such grafts may require removal in OR to avoid serious life threatening complications like rupture of blood vessels or the graft itself.

-Dialysis will be required until there is improvement in graft function; the requirement may be temporary or permanent depending on the improvement in graft function.
+Dialysis after kidney transplantation will be required until there is an improvement in graft function; the requirement may be temporary or permanent depending on the improvement in graft function.

 The diseased kidneys will be removed only if they are seriously infected or the cause of severe hypertension or massive bleeding.